wwatson4506/TeensyRA8876-8080/README.md

 ### CONNECTING THE TEENSY TO THE ER-TFTM101-1 in FlexIO 8080 mode

-40 pin dual inline connector pinouts can be found here:
+40 pin dual inline connector pinouts can be found here.

 https://www.buydisplay.com/download/interfacing/ER-TFTM101-1_CTP_Interfacing.pdf